-We considered many different ways and styles to create the headers, ranging from filming live pests to using puppets.
-But to stay within the budget we decided to go with illustrations.
+I considered many different ways and styles to create the headers, ranging from filming live pests to using puppets.
+But to stay within the budget I decided to go with illustrations.

-Having the "luck" of experiencing a cockroach infestation ourselves gave us the opportunity to base the story on our own experience.
+Having the "luck" of experiencing a cockroach infestation myself gave me the opportunity to base the story on my own experience.

 A family comes home for dinner only to find out that they have been replaced by a cockroach family.
 Based on a true story.

 Mom comes to her shop only to find out that her business has been taken over by rats.